Translated from Der Faschismus und seine demokratische Bewältigung, by Konrad Hecker (GegenStandpunkt Verlag, Munich: 1995) p. 305-26.

 It is in the interests of the most reactionary circles of the bourgeoisie that fascism intercepts the disappointed masses who desert the old bourgeois parties.
 But it impresses these masses by the vehemence of its attacks on the bourgeois governments and its irreconcilable attitude to the old bourgeois parties.”
 And so on ...

-Impressing the masses who have been disappointed by bourgeois politics with radicalism, sharpening the image of one’s own association as an assembly of men of honor by means of the scandals of others, castigating the wealth of the few as theft by invoking the ideal of national solidarity, serving the patriotism of the people with incendiary slogans: The fascists mean none of this honestly; with them, all that is just a masquerade that the communists would evidently consider the opposite of imperialism, exploitation, and reaction if it were only meant seriously and honestly.
-This finding naturally raises the question why the fascists, with their mendacious masquerade and a “cynicism” that “eclipses all other varieties of bourgeois reaction,” are better received by the mass public than the good people from the left where the honest original was available.
+Impressing the masses disappointed in bourgeois politics with radicalism, using the scandals of others to sharpen the image of one’s own team as an assembly of men of honor, denouncing the wealth of the few as theft by invoking the ideal of national solidarity, appealing to the patriotism of the people with inflammatory slogans: The fascists didn’t mean any of this honestly; for them, all this was only a masquerade, something that communists would evidently consider the opposite of imperialism, exploitation, and reaction if only meant seriously and honestly.
+This finding naturally raises the question why the fascists, with their mendacious masquerade and a “cynicism” that “eclipses all other varieties of bourgeois reaction,” were more popular with the mass public than the good people on the left, from whom the honest original was available.
 The answer is self-critical and consists of three steps of thought:

 “One of the weakest aspects of the anti-fascist struggle of our Parties is that they react inadequately and too slowly to the demagogy of fascism, and to this day continue to neglect the problems of the struggle against fascist ideology.
 Many comrades did not believe that so reactionary a brand of bourgeois ideology as the ideology of fascism, which in its stupidity frequently reaches the point of lunacy, would be able to gain any mass influence.
 This was a serious mistake.
 The putrefaction of capitalism penetrates to the innermost core of its ideology and culture, while the desperate situation of wide masses of the people renders certain sections of them susceptible to infection from the ideological refuse of this putrefaction.”

-The correct ideological defense therefore consisted first of all in insulting the fascist ideology with particularly derogatory metaphors, but secondly in developing an understanding for the masses who let themselves be beguiled by the fascist stench of decay, according to the absurd maxim: If the masses are worse and worse off, one can’t blame them if they allow their situation to be explained in an increasingly incorrect way.[2]
-If this empathetic theory of impoverishment clarified the question of guilt in favor of the masses, who are more and more easily seduced, then thirdly it was clear what the true leaders of the masses had to do:
+The correct ideological defensive struggle therefore consisted in first of all insulting the fascist ideology with particularly derogatory metaphors, but secondly in developing an understanding for the masses who had let themselves be beguiled by the fascist odor of decay, according to the absurd maxim: If things are increasingly bad for the masses, one can’t blame them if they let their situation be explained to them in an increasingly incorrect way.[2]
+If this empathetic theory of impoverishment clarified the question of guilt in favor of the masses, who were ever more easily seduced, then it was thirdly clear what the true leaders of the masses had to do:

 “Under no circumstances must we underrate fascism's power of ideological infection.
 On the contrary, we for our part must develop an extensive ideological struggle based on clear, popular arguments and a correct, well thought out approach to the peculiarities of the national psychology of the masses of the people.”

-If fascists manage to manipulate a mentally confused people with reprehensible tricks, then of course “we” as communist enlighteners must “for our part”....
-Then whatever, in relation to the fascist bacillus, is a danger of infection caused by putrefaction, when administered to by leftists, is “national psychology.”
-And when Nazi criminals impress the people with their lying slogans, this challenges the radical class fighters to use “clear” language.
-For it is necessary to make up for the fascists’ lead in matters of popular seduction through the calculated deployment of “popular arguments.”
-Of course, this is not just a style issue; the Communist International’s self-criticism was directed at a false political standpoint, namely all party members who had confused “proletarian internationalism” with a No to the nation state:
+If fascists manage to manipulate an intellectually confused people with reprehensible tricks, then of course “we” as communist enlighteners must “for our part”....
+Because anything that is an epidemic danger caused by putrefaction in relation to the fascist bacillus is, when leftists take it on, “national psychology.”
+And if Nazi criminals impress the people with their mendacious slogans, this then challenges the radical class warriors to use “clear” language.
+Because the fascists’ lead in terms of seducing the people had to be made up for by the calculated use of “popular arguments.”
+Of course, this is not just a style issue; the Communist International’s self-criticism was directed at a false political standpoint, namely at all the party members who had confused “proletarian internationalism” with a No to the nation state:

 “Our comrades in Germany for a long time failed to fully reckon with the wounded national sentiments and the indignation of the masses against the Versailles Treaty … they were late in drawing up their program of social and national emancipation.”

-Not even the militant nationalism of the fascists was able to convince these communists that the “liberation of the nation” is incompatible with class struggle; not even National Socialism taught them that “social” and “national liberation” go together only under a national sign with a violent abstraction from the class antagonism.
+Not even the militant nationalism of the fascists was able to convince these communists that the “liberation of the nation” is incompatible with class struggle; not even National Socialism taught them that “social” and “national liberation” go together only under a national sign violently abstracted from the class antagonism.
 On the contrary, they learned from the mass success of the fascists that, aside from the evil nationalism of the bourgeoisie which harnesses the people to its interests, there is also a good mass need for nationalism, because otherwise the Nazis could not have fraudulently exploited it.
-And a clear declaration was made on this by the Moscow International:
+And a clear declaration was made on this by the International in Moscow:

 “We Communists are the irreconcilable opponents, in principle, of bourgeois nationalism in all its forms.
 But we are not supporters of national nihilism, and should never act as such.
 The task of educating the workers and all working people in the spirit of proletarian internationalism is one of the fundamental tasks of every Communist Party.
 But anyone who thinks that this permits him, or even compels him, to sneer at all the national sentiments of the broad masses of working people is far from being a genuine Bolshevik, and has understood nothing of the teaching of Lenin on the national question.”

-Why the affirmative position on the nationally marked off state coercive social bond of class society is supposed to be some better thing if it is not the bourgeoisie that practices it and demands it from the masses, but the working people who are declared capable of carrying it out, because they actually manage to feel as nationally hued legal subjects – the theorist of anti-fascism keeps this to himself.
-The fact that the revered masses harbor such feelings is reason enough for him not only not to fight this ideology, which has become a “deeply rooted prejudice,” but to honor it and to set his party the following task – according to the maxim, which is good for every step in a reactionary direction, that a leftist must not simply leave state brutality and civic madness to the political enemy:
+Why the affirmative position on the nationally marked off state coercive social bond of class society is supposed to be some better thing when it is not the bourgeoisie that practices it and demands it from the masses, but the working people who are declared capable of carrying it out because they actually manage to feel as nationally-cast legal subjects – the theorist of anti-fascism keeps this to himself.
+The fact that the revered masses harbor such feelings is reason enough for him not only not to fight this ideology, which has become a “deeply rooted prejudice,” but to honor it and set the following task for his party – according to the maxim, good for every step in a reactionary direction, that a leftist must not simply leave state brutality and civic madness to the political enemy:

 “It goes without saying that it is necessary everywhere and on all occasions to expose before the masses and prove to them concretely that the fascist bourgeoisie, on the pretext of defending general national interests, is conducting its selfish policy of oppressing and exploiting its own people, as well as robbing and enslaving other nations.
 But we must not confine ourselves to this.
 We must at the same time prove by the very struggle of the working class and the actions of the Communist Parties that the proletariat, in rising against every manner of bondage and national oppression, is the only true fighter for national freedom and the independence of the people.”

-For only if every nationalist is convinced that the cause of the class struggle serves the national good and in no way contradicts it; if the communists succeed in taking the national element away from the Nazis just as they stole faith in the revolution from the Marxists: only then can the broad front of struggle be established, which the very success of the fascists makes more urgent than ever.
-So much the worse, on the one hand, that – once again – the first interlocutor for such a policy, the Social Democrats, eluded the communist courtship; on the other hand, the policy of a national unity pact became all the more unavoidable and the willingness of the Communist International parties to compromise became all the more uncompromising.
+For only if every nationalist is convinced that the cause of the class struggle serves the national good and in no way contradicts it; if the communists succeed in taking the national element away from the Nazis just as they stole faith in the revolution from the Marxists: only then can the broad battle front be established which is made more urgent than ever by the very success of the fascists.
+So much the worse, on the one hand, that – once again – the first interlocutor for such a policy, the Social Democrats, eluded the communist courtship; on the other hand, the policy of a national unity pact became all the more unavoidable and the willingness of the parties of the Communist International to compromise became all the more uncompromising.
 With their anti-fascism, they came to the conclusion that their entire communist-revolutionary objective had to be absorbed in the program of bringing about the great unifying alliance, without any ulterior motive:

 “Precisely for the reason that for us the question of political unity is not a maneuver, as it is for many Social-Democratic leaders, we insist on the realization of unity of action as one of the most important stages in the struggle for political unity.”

-e) Instead of communist activities: popular front policy for peace with the Soviet state
+e) Instead of communist activities: a popular front policy for peace with the Soviet state

-Lastly, the leaders and supporters of the Communist International were adamant that this policy of an unconditional alliance partnership would inevitably benefit the “revolutionization” of the masses and the victory of communism.
-Not because they had a few better arguments up their sleeves for why national liberation and communist revolution elonged together, for why self-renunciation in unified action leads to revolution; the imperative of adapting to the masses was already and remained their whole “argument.”
-However, they did not in any case derive their ultimate certainty of being right from justifications – whether wrong or right – for their anti-fascist struggle and its inevitably revolutionary quality, but from an external point of view: the success of the revolution in Russia and the survival interest of the Soviet Union that had evolved out of it.
-Here, “the proletariat was victorious”; this victory – in the short-sighted conclusion of the parties allied with the CPSU – had to be taken as a yardstick for the struggle of communists all over the world and could no longer go astray if it was of use to the Soviet power.[3]
+Ultimately, the leaders and supporters of the Communist International were firmly convinced that this policy of unconditional alliance would inevitably serve to “revolutionize” the masses and lead to the victory of communism.
+Not because they had a few better arguments up their sleeve for the connection between national liberation and communist revolution or for the transition from self-denial in united action to leadership of the revolution; the imperative of adapting to the masses was and remained their whole “argument.”
+Their ultimate certainty that they were right, however, did not come from the reasons – whether wrong or right – for their anti-fascist struggle and its inevitably revolutionary quality, but from an external point of view: the success of the revolution in Russia and the vital interests of the Soviet Union that had evolved out of it.
+Here “the proletariat had triumphed”; the parties allied with the CPSU hastily concluded that the struggle of communists all over the world had to be measured by this victory and could no longer go wrong if it benefited the Soviet power.[3]

-So one was not really convinced – contrary to all official assurances – that the victory in Russia had gained momentum for the proletarian world revolution and conquered a first firm bastion; otherwise the consequence would have been to press ahead with the revolution in other nations.
-But not only that: the Moscow internationalists were also not ready to realize that there was only one really effective means for the security of the Soviet power, if was about the epochal victory of the revolutionary proletariat and safeguarding it, namely communist revolutionary successes in the great imperialist states where the essential danger to the first “dictatorship of the proletariat” came from.
-On the contrary, the leaders and friends of the Soviet power in Russia immediately translated the need to ensure the success of the October Revolution into a program of national self-assertion for which the proletarian revolutionary character of the new Moscow polity proved to be a bad condition on the one hand and a good one on the other: Bad, because the Soviet state thereby incurred the hostility of the bourgeois world, threats of war, and the danger of a counterrevolutionary invasion from outside; good, because it could count on the communists in all countries as energetic sympathizers opposed to anti-Soviet war policies.
+So – contrary to all official assurances – they were not really convinced that the victory in Russia had set the proletarian world revolution in motion and conquered a first solid bastion; otherwise the conclusion would have been to press ahead with the revolution in other nations.
+But that not all: the Moscow internationalists were also not prepared to accept that there was only one really effective means for the security of the Soviet power if it really was about securing the epochal victory of the revolutionary proletariat, namely successful communist revolutions in the great imperialist states which posed the main danger to the first “dictatorship of the proletariat.”
+Rather, the leaders and friends of the Soviet power in Russia translated the need to ensure the success of the October Revolution into a program of national self-assertion for which the proletarian revolutionary character of the new Moscow polity represented a bad condition on the one hand but a good one on the other: Bad because the Soviet state thereby incurred the hostility of the bourgeois world, threats of war and the danger of counter-revolutionary invasions from the outside; good because it could count on communists all over the world as active sympathizers opposed to anti-Soviet war policies.

-Communist parties all over the world were given a clear task – albeit one that was no longer compatible with the goal of a complete overthrow of the nationally constituted class society: instead of inciting the venerated masses against their authorities, it was now a matter of influencing social democratic and bourgeois governments, namely as defined by a benevolent foreign policy toward the Soviet Union.
-This might still occasionally happen in the form of the proletariat refusing to serve in the fight against the Soviet power; but it took a great deal of optimistic misinterpretation to pass off such actions as interim victories in the class struggle; their aim in any case was not subversive at all, but subordinated to the cynicism of the foreign policy calculations of imperialist states.
-Communism was no longer propagated as the program to abolish war, namely by eliminating its subjects, the nation states with their supremely totalitarian “egoism,” but was spelled out as peace policy: as anti-critical idealistic precautions against the imperialist competition between states ultimately turning into the open use of violence; and this, above all, in the relation between one’s own respective nation and the Soviet Union.
-The absurdity was imposed on communists outside Russia, under the “central slogan: struggle for peace and defense of the Soviet Union,” that they had to amicably help define the security needs of the state power to which they were in radical opposition, and indeed to the effect that they were in principle compatible with the security needs of a foreign power, namely the Soviets’ – an absurdity, if not for obedient communists who might still imagine that they were putting the interests of the world revolution ahead of their interest in a national revolution, then at least for every true patriot; he would actually be surrendering himself if he were to recognize the interests of a foreign nation as in principle a premise for the claims of his own.
-In the eyes of normal citizens who understand politics as a competition between nations anyway and take note of it in a correspondingly partisan way, the communists, with their shift to a pro-Soviet peace policy, only exposed themselves, in addition to their revolutionary hostility to the state, as agents of a foreign power; not even unjustly by prevailing political standards.
-This was also not helped by the further, explicitly and definitively anti-revolutionary order to the sister parties of the CPSU that they present proof to themselves and in all their national propaganda that their socialism, which had come to power in the Soviet Union, did not contradict a single national interest supported by social democratic and bourgeois governments and parties elsewhere: they gave up any opposition to the national consensus, submitted completely to the “cause of the nation” and nevertheless remained under suspicion of acting treasonously as the “5th column” of the Soviet state.
+Communist parties all over the world thus has a clear mission – albeit one that was no longer compatible with the aim of a complete overthrow of the nationally organized class society: instead of inciting the venerated masses against their authorities, the aim was now to influence social democratic and bourgeois governments, namely in the sense of a benevolent foreign policy toward the Soviet Union.
+This might occasionally take the form of the proletariat refusing to serve in the fight against the Soviet power; but it took a great deal of optimistic misinterpretation to present such actions as interim victories in the class struggle; because in any case their aim was not subversive at all, but subordinated to the cynicism of the foreign policy calculations of imperialist states.
+Communism was no longer propagated as a program to abolish war, namely by eliminating its subjects, the nation states with their supremely totalitarian “egoism,” but was rather spelled out as peace policy: as the anti-critical idealistic warning about the imperialist competition between states ultimately turning into the open use of violence; and this, above all, in the relation between one’s own respective nation and the Soviet Union.
+The communists outside Russia were forced to make the absurd decision of consensually helping to define the foreign policy interests of the state power to which they were in radical opposiiton under the “central slogan: struggle for peace and defense of the Soviet Union,” and indeed in such a way that they were in principle compatible with the security needs of a foreign power, namely the Soviet one – an absurdity, if not for the obedient communists who still imagined that they were putting the interests of the world revolution ahead of their interest in a national revolution, then certainly for every true patriot; he would actually be surrendering if he findamentally recognized the interests of a foreign nation as a premise for the claims of his own.
+In the eyes of normal citizens who understand politics as a competitive struggle between nations and take a correspondingly partisan view of it, the communists, with their shift to a pro-Soviet peace policy, only revealed themselves to be agents of a foreign power, in addition to their revolutionary hostility to the state; and not even unjustly by prevailing political standards.
+This could not be changed by the further, explicitly and definitively anti-revolutionary order to the sister parties of the CPSU to prove to themselves and with their entire national propaganda that their socialism, which had come to power in the Soviet Union, did not contradict a single national interest that social democratic and bourgeois governments and parties elsewhere were promoting: they gave up any opposition to the national consensus, submitted completely to the “cause of the nation” and nevertheless remained under suspicion of acting treasonously as the “fifth column” of the Soviet state.

-The attack by fascist Germany on its neighbors in the east and west, its war for “living space” in the sphere of Soviet power and against the imperialist division of the world and hierarchy of nations, compelled for a few years of war the anti-fascist alliance which could never have been achieved with the program of an all out compromise- and cooperation-ready pro-Soviet-anti-fascist peace policy, neither within the decisive nations nor internationally.
+The attack by fascist Germany on its neighbors in the east and west, its war for “living space” in the sphere of Soviet power and against the imperialist division of the world and hierarchy of nations, forced an anti-fascist alliance for a few years of war, one which could never have been achieved through the program of a pro-Soviet-anti-fascist peace policy that was open to unlimited cooperation and compromise, neither within the decisive nations nor internationally.

-Nevertheless, the decisive authorities of the communist world movement told the fib that the united war and victory was a resounding success of their anti-fascist alliance policy.
-They left it to their bourgeois partners to perceive that the alliance they had reached was “unnatural” and to denounce it and terminate it after the fascist war machine was defeated.
-And afterward they did not want to give up the ingenious, admittedly completely futile political trick of presenting their real socialism as an ongoing offer of peace and reconciliation to the imperialist world.
-The Soviet socialists reduced the anti-imperialism of the communists to the absurd program of having an ennobling and pacifying effect on the competition of nations in order to save the existence of the “socialist camp.”
-Imperialism did not thank them for that either....
+The leading authorities of the communist world movement nevertheless told the lie that the united war and victory was a resounding success of their anti-fascist alliance policy.
+They left it to their bourgeois partners to perceive that the alliance was “unnatural,” to denounce it and to terminate it after the fascist war machine had been defeated.
+And after that they were even less willing to give up the ingenious, admittedly completely futile, political trick of presenting their real socialism as an ongoing offer of peace and reconciliation to the imperialist world.
+The Soviet socialists reduced communist anti-imperialism to the absurd program of having an ennobling and pacifying effect on the competition of nations in order to save the existence of the “socialist camp.”
+Imperialism did not thank them for this either....

 When the GDR was founded, Germany’s communists explicitly invoked continuity with the Communist International’s fight against the Nazis, staged the construction of their republic as a battle against the ghosts of the long disbanded NSDAP, and in doing so repeated all the mistakes of their anti-fascist do-gooderism.
-In particular, the mistake of spelling out socialism as the virtue of a just state system and of commending themselves as appointed leaders on the way to the true, namely proletarian, fatherland.
-As a counter-image to Nazi rule, their socialist partial state was to win the applause of the masses who had been disappointed by Hitler and win the moral competition against the West German Federal Republic for the honor of a more thoroughly reformed Germany – an offer to purified national comrades that really only crosses the mind of particularly purified patriots.
+In particular, the mistake of spelling out socialism as the virtue of a just state system and recommending themselves as appointed leaders on the way to the true, namely proletarian, fatherland.
+As a counter-image to Nazi rule, their socialist state was to win the applause of the masses who had been disappointed by Hitler and win the moral competition against the West German Federal Republic for the honor of a more thoroughly reformed Germany – an offer to reformed members of the nation that really only comes to the minds of particularly reformed patriots.

 [1] G. Dimitroff on August 2, 1935 at the VII Congress of the Communist International.